Why Your AI Analytics Tool Doesn't Know Your Business

 AskEdi makes the SQL or aggregation query available on every answer via the Analysis View - one click on the code icon in the action bar.
 Not because users always check it - most don't.
 But because the option to verify is what makes the answer trustworthy.
 An answer you cannot check is an answer you cannot defend.
 An answer with a visible, auditable query behind it is one a CFO can take to a board meeting.

-The Architecture Decision That Determines Trust
+What Architecture Decision Actually Determines Trust?

 Every AI analytics tool makes an architectural choice about where business context lives.